flybywiresim/docs/docs/simbridge/index.md

 ---
 title: SimBridge - Overview
-description: The SimBridge section is dedicated to document the setup and use of the FlyByWire SimBridge.
+description: The SimBridge section is dedicated to documenting the setup and use of the FlyByWire SimBridge.
 ---

 <link rel="stylesheet" href="../../stylesheets/toc-tables.css">